South Florida Bulls: Men's basketball

 The birth of the basketball program at the University of South Florida was in 1971.
 The first game was a 74–73 victory at Stetson University.
 The Bulls inaugural season ended with a record of 8–17.
 Since 1980, home games have been played at what is now the Yuengling Center.
-The Bulls have made the NCAA Division I men's basketball tournament three times and won their conference tournament once.
+The Bulls have made the NCAA Division I men's basketball tournament three times and the NIT nine times.
+The team has won one regular season conference title and one conference tournament.
+They are coached by Ben Fletcher, who took over as interim head coach on October 29, 2024 after former head coach Amir Abdur-Rahim unexpectedly died.
+Abdur-Rahim led the Bulls to the best season in team history in 2023–24 with a 25–8 record.

-The Bulls won their first postseason tournament (other than conference tournaments) in the 2019 College Basketball Invitational.
+The Bulls won their first postseason tournament in the 2019 College Basketball Invitational.

 Notable men's basketball players who went to USF include Chucky Atkins and Dominique Jones.

 Women's basketball

 The women's basketball team was founded in 1972.
 The current head coach is Jose Fernandez.
 Fernandez arrived in Tampa in April 2000, as a women's basketball assistant coach and was officially named head coach on December 14, 2000.
-Under his lead, USF advanced to the program's first ever NCAA tournament during the 2005–06 season, and to 10 postseason tournaments in 11 years after the Bulls had recorded just five winning seasons in the 28 year history of the team before Fernandez became head coach.
+Under his lead, USF advanced to the program's first ever NCAA tournament during the 2005–06 season, and to 10 postseason tournaments in 11 years after the Bulls had recorded just five winning seasons in the 28-year history of the team before Fernandez became head coach.

-Fernandez has also guided USF to eight 20 win campaigns in his career with the Bulls.
+Fernandez has also guided USF to nine 20-win campaigns in his career with the Bulls.
 On April 4, 2009, Fernandez led the team to their first ever post season championship with a 75–71 win over the Kansas Jayhawks in the WNIT.
 Fernandez also coached USF's first NCAA women's basketball tournament game, beating Texas Tech in the first round of the 2013 NCAA Tournament.
-The Bulls have made the NCAA Tournament seven times and the Women's National Invitation Tournament nine times in their history.
-They have won three conference championships, two in the regular season and one in the AAC Tournament.
+The Bulls have made the NCAA Tournament ten times and the Women's National Invitation Tournament nine times in their history.
+They have won four conference championships, two in the regular season and two in the American Conference Tournament.

-Notable USF women's basketball players include Courtney Williams and Wanda Guyton.
+Notable former USF women's basketball players include Courtney Williams and Wanda Guyton.
+Former Bull Bethy Mununga competed in the 2024 Summer Olympics for Belgium.

 Baseball

-The head baseball coach is Billy Mohl.
+The head baseball coach is Mitch Hannahs.
 The team plays at USF Baseball Stadium at Red McEwen Field on the Tampa campus.

 The program has won eleven combined regular season and tournament conference titles and made 14 NCAA Tournaments.
-USF has produced many MLB players including National Baseball Hall of Fame member Tony La Russa.
-Pitchers have thrown one perfect game and three no hitters (not including the perfect game) in school history.
-127 USF players have been selected in the MLB Draft.
+USF has produced many MLB players and managers including National Baseball Hall of Fame member Tony La Russa.
+Pitchers have thrown one perfect game and three no hitters in school history.
+137 USF players have been selected in the MLB Draft as of 2022, including five first round picks.

+Some notable USF baseball alumni include Shane McClanahan, Tim Hulett, and Dan Otero.